GUILD OF INTERNATIONAL SONGWRITERS & COMPOSERS

 songwriters & composers getting you connected with the music industry.

-& INSTUMENTAL MUSIC WANTED: The music industry is always seeking new songs
+& INSTRUMENTAL MUSIC WANTED: The music industry is always seeking new

 companies, etc. New songs and artiste performances are the "life blood"